frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

+- fit terrible--shift to strictly top-down thermal imaging for fitting purposes
+- consider what the FLIR is really reading...should I be averaging the across the depth a bit, like maybe average the first 3 rows or even more but weighted to surface proximity?

 ### optimization
 - lmfit for the following variables:
  - diffusivity, absorption coefficient (find each separately then find formula to relate to CB-PDMS loading?)